David Campbell (singer)

 David Joseph Campbell (born 6 August 1973) is an Australian singer, actor, and TV personality.
-He is best known as the host of Nine Network's breakfast TV program Today Extra with Sylvia Jeffreys, and as a multi-platinum-selling recording artist.
+He is best known as the host of Nine Network's breakfast TV program Today Extra with Belinda Russell and as a multi-platinum-selling recording artist.

 He is the son of singer Jimmy Barnes.

 Career

 Theatre career

 Campbell began working professionally in Australia in 1993, after extensive training in youth theatre, during which he won an Australia Day award for his contribution to youth stars.
 Campbell attracted attention in Sydney with his role in the hit Australian play Relative Merits.

 In 1995, Campbell starred in the revival of Alex Harding's musical, Only Heaven Knows, for which he was nominated for a MO Award for Best Musical Theatre Performer of the Year.

 In 1997, Campbell travelled to New York and performed in the Tony Award-winning Love!
 Valor!
 Compassion!.

 Campbell appeared in Les Misérables in the role of Marius.
+He also was a replacement actor for the role of Chris in the original West End production of Miss Saigon.
 Campbell won the MO Award for Best Featured Actor in a Musical and New York Backstage Bistro Award as Outstanding Vocalist of the Year.

 Campbell also performed in South Pacific, Guys and Dolls – and in Hey, Mr. Producer!.
 In 2000, he provided the singing voice for the character Joseph and doubled as the singing narrator for DreamWorks Animation's direct-to-video film Joseph: King of Dreams, and a notable song was You Know Better Than I. He appeared as Jimmy opposite Kristin Chenoweth in a demo workshop of Thoroughly Modern Millie.

 In 2001, Campbell appeared in the Australian musical Shout!
 The Legend of The Wild One, the story of rocker Johnny O'Keefe.
 Since 2001 he has made occasional stage appearances in Australia, in musicals such as Carousel, Sunset Boulevard, and Company.
 His performance in Sunset Boulevard earned Campbell the award for Best Male Actor in a Musical at the 6th Helpmann Awards.

 In 2016, Campbell played the title role in Dream Lover – The Bobby Darin Musical.
 For Dream Lover, Campbell received his second Helpmann Award for Best Male Actor in a Musical.
 The musical became the highest selling show of all time at Arts Centre Melbourne.